YSU-CSIS-SE/csci-5802-tooldemo-elasticsearch/docs/runningTool.md

 # How to run Elasticsearch

-## First some key concepts

-**Node** - A single running instance of Elasticsearch.

-**Cluster** - A collection of one or more nodes (can index and search across all nodes in a cluster).

-**Index** - A collection of different types of documents and document properties.

-**Type/Mapping** - A collection of documents sharing a set of common fields present in the same index.

-**Document** - A collection of fields in a specific manner defined in JSON format (belongs to a type inside an index with a unique UID).

-**Shard** - Horizontally subdivided indexes in a node (contains all the properties of a document with less JSON objects than an index).

-**Replicas** - Copy of an index or shard (allows for parallel searches and improved redundancy).

 ## Getting Started with Elasticsearch
 The steps to setup and run Elasticsearch in Windows are as follows (for setup steps on Linux & UNIX machines see [https://www.tutorialspoint.com/elasticsearch/elasticsearch_installation.htm](https://www.tutorialspoint.com/elasticsearch/elasticsearch_installation.htm)):